Creative Writing — KudosPage address: http://english.mnsu.edu/cw/kudos.html

 SARAH SNOOK has been promoted to executive writer at Savannah College of Art and Design.

 TESSA TORGESON'S creative nonfiction essay "Reverse Bartender and Wilted Wings," was nominated for a Pushcart Prize from bioStories magazine.
 She also has creative nonfiction pieces published in Los Lit UK and forthcoming in Doll Hospital Literary Journal.
+She was recently accepted to The Normal School's Creative Nonfiction and Publishing Institute in Fresno.

 MICHAEL TORRES' poem, "From My Classroom Window at the Prison, Before Students Arrive," was accepted for publication by Ploughshares, and his essay "As If To Say" was nominated for a Pushcart prize.